Bipartisan senators reach small deal on health care

 An Alexander aide told CNN that Republicans would get a provision they wanted, a major change in how states measure the affordability of insurance under their waiver requests.
 This would allow states a lot more flexibility, but that final language was still being ironed out.

 The deal would make it easier for states to obtain waivers to customize Obamacare rules to their needs.
+States have complained that applying for waivers is a long and complicated process.
 Alaska and Minnesota, for instance, have received permission to use federal funds for reinsurance programs that reduce premiums.
-States have complained that applying for waivers is a long and complicated process.

 The agreement would also allow all Obamacare enrollees to sign up for so-called catastrophic plans, which have lower premiums but have higher deductibles.
 Right now, these policies are only open to those under 30.